jaegertracing/documentation/README.md

 ## Setup

-Install the extended hugo binary from [hugo/releases](https://github.com/gohugoio/hugo/releases) or use package manager if it is available for your operating system.
+Install the "extended" Hugo binary from [hugo/releases](https://github.com/gohugoio/hugo/releases) (use one of the `hugo_extended_*` binaries) or use a package manager if it is available for your operating system.

+>  The "extended" version of Hugo supports [Sass](https://sass-lang.org), which is necessary to build the site locally.

-The currently used version of hugo is defined in [netlify.toml](./netlify.toml) configuration file.
+The currently used version of Hugo is defined in the [`netlify.toml`](./netlify.toml) configuration file.

 ## Running the site locally